Tony Oxnevad is a Queenstown lawyer with over 30 years of legal experience.

 In New Zealand he has appeared in the District Court, Coroners Court, Environment Court, High Court, the Court of Appeal and across a variety of tribunals and other hearings.
-The types of disputes he has acted in are varied but include contractual, construction, employment, resource management, trade practices, intellectual property, professional negligence, body corporate issues, compliance, defamation, adventure tourism accidents, sports and entertainment.
+The types of disputes he has acted in are varied but include contractual, construction, employment, resource management, trade practices, intellectual property, insurance disputes, professional negligence, body corporate issues, compliance, defamation, adventure tourism accidents, sports and entertainment.

 He successfully represented Mr. Palmer in the leading case of Palmer v Danes Shotover Rafts Ltd & Ors, where the Full Court of the Court of Appeal ultimately determined the ability to sue for mental trauma where no physical injury was suffered.
 It confirmed the residual right to sue in tort where injuries are not covered under the Accident Compensation Scheme.

 He has acted for a number of NSO’s in New Zealand and was Chairman of Ski Racing New Zealand for several years before its merger with Snowsports New Zealand in 2010.
 He was made a Honourary Life Member of ANZSLA in 2011.